menu

 1. Develop a DevSecOps culture

-Simply having the correct DevSecOps practices and capabilities will not be adequate if the company culture – which is built-in people across all aspects of a business – prevents such practices and capabilities from being appropriately leveraged.
+Simply having the correct DevSecOps practices and capabilities will not be adequate if the company culture prevents such practices and capabilities from being appropriately leveraged.

-When DevSecOps is fully implemented, there is no longer a single "Security Team" but rather a company-wide security attitude that is always developing.
+When DevSecOps is fully implemented, there will no longer be a single "security team" but a constantly developing company-wide security attitude.

 2. Automation is the key